Advanced search tricks/techniques

 You'll notice there is a full Squarepace image URL within that longer URL, and you'll just need to delete the archive.org bit at the front so that you're left with

 This is where Squarespace is helpful.
-If you're checking a Squarespace site, basically any image URL you check will still exist and be checkable even if the page it was on has been gone for years, or even if the website has expired and is not being paid for and hosted on Squarespace anymore.
-At least at the time of writing this, Squarespace just never deletes their images like ever.
+If you're checking a Squarespace site, basically any image URL you check will still exist and be' checkable' even if the page it was on has been gone for years, or even if the website has expired and is not being paid for and hosted on Squarespace anymore.
+At least at the time of writing this, Squarespace just never deletes their images, even years after a website is not in use.

 I'll make a more in-depth guide to this soon, but in the mean time, my advice is this: